Folding Bike FAQ

 Q I lost my instructions.
 Can I get another copy?

 A View our instructions online or download our instructions in Word format.

 A Most of our 2013 bikes have a Zoom suspension fork.
 Our Full Suspension (FS) models have a rear shock, which is amazingly comfortable.
 We challenge anyone to find a more comfortable folding bike!
 Even our 9 ( front suspension ) model has a comfy saddle to absorb road shock.

 Q How adjustable is it?

 A The seat post is 500mm long which is long enough for most people.
 We use a height adjustable stem.
-Additionally the stem can be flipped around for people with short arms or riders requiring a vertical riding position.
+Additionally a 29.4 stoker stem can be installed on the bike with a 29.4mm tube.
+The stem can then be flipped around for people with short arms or riders requiring a vertical riding position.

 Q How do I adjust the saddle or stem height?